w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 * A class of systems responsible for managing changes to computer programs, documents, or data collections
 * Changes are identified by a number/letter code, termed the revision/version number

-However, data pipelines are not only about code bult also about
+However, data pipelines are not only about code but also about

 * Model Version control
 * Data Version Control